 Bring-your-own-bottle bars are all the rage: turn up with your favourite tipple, and the experienced bar staff will use it to mix you the perfect cocktail.
 But the pioneering BYOBADR on Hackney Road takes things to the next level, asking you to bring your own bottle and drinking receptacle.
 Rumour has it that the bar is gearing up for a special pop-up sister drinkery called BYOBADRAPSASA, a shorthand way of saying 'bring your own bottle and drinking receptacle and power source and seating area'.

-The Maple Leaf, Bar Polski, Zeitgeist, French House...you're not a proper country unless you have a bar in London.
+The Maple Leaf, Bar Polski, Zeitgeist, French House... you're not a proper country unless you have a bar in London.
 This is genuine international law.
 The tiny state of San Marino was, until recently, without alcoholic representation in the capital.
-But this tiny wine bar on the Kings Road, has changed everything.
+But this diminutive wine bar on the Kings Road, has changed everything.
 Not only can you sup the micro-nation's finest vintages, but you can also watch endless repetitions of Davide Gualtieri's goal against England in the famous 1993 World Cup qualifier.
-Given the nation's proud sporting history, it's no surprise they've played up their Kings Road connections and co-opted the returning Chelsea manager's surname for a site-specific pun.
-Visit before November, when the Chelsea manager is due to change again.
+Given the nation's proud sporting history, it's no surprise they've played up their Kings Road connections and co-opted the former Chelsea manager's surname for a site-specific pun.

 New ultra-fashionable Soho hangout located next to 'Magenta' and 'Rapture', and across the road from 'Myriad'.
 Specialises in anything but real ales.
 Due to close down in November for conversion into something called 'Gallant' or 'Sparkle' or some other irrelevant one-word appellation.
 Look out for the ever popular 'Waff' ping-pong bar in the basement.